-Under the Oil Pollution Act (OPA), which became law after the 1989 Exxon Valdez oil spill, the federal government, impacted state governments, federally recognized Indian tribes and foreign governments act as "trustees" on behalf of the general public.
-Trustees are charged with recovering damages from the parties responsible for oil spills to restore injuries to the public's natural resources.
-Trustees assess the nature and extent of natural resource injury and develop and implement a plan for the restoration, rehabilitation, replacement, or acquisition of the equivalent of the injured natural resources and services those resources provide under their trusteeship.
-The Deepwater Horizon Trustees (Trustees) are:
+The states and the federal government uniformly believe that restoration of the natural resources in the Gulf must begin as soon as possible.
+This proposed plan represents the first step on the road to a full recovery for the region, and these projects are being paid for by those responsible for the damages.
+Under the Oil Pollution Act (OPA), which became law after the Exxon Valdez oil spill, the federal government, impacted state governments (and federally recognized Indian tribes, and foreign governments) act as "trustees" on behalf of the general public.
+Trustees are charged with recovering from the responsible parties damages to restore injuries to the public's natural resources.
+Trustees first must assess the nature and extent of natural resource injury, and then develop and implement a plan for the restoration, rehabilitation, replacement, or acquisition of the equivalent of the injured natural resources and services those resources provide under their trusteeship.